How is Mobility Changing?

 Other programs, such as Scoop and Waze Carpool, connect individuals to existing drivers by aligning daily commutes or other frequent travel.
 For example, Scoop partnered with BART to manage parking demand during peak periods at several stations throughout the Bay Area.
 BART riders who arrived at the station with a passenger through Scoop were provided guaranteed parking during peak periods.

-The increased usage of TNCs and online retail as well as the proliferation of delivery services has made curbside space a critical resource and policy issue.
+The increased usage of TNCs and online retail, as well as the proliferation of delivery services, has made curbside space a critical resource and policy issue.
 Cities across North America have implemented new policy frameworks and tools to understand existing usage and rationally plan for future trends and demand.
-This can include inventorying existing supply and demand of curbside space and implementing tools to maximize efficiency of existing curbside space through measures such as time restrictions for specific uses.
+This may include inventorying existing supply and demand of curbside space, as well as implementing tools to maximize efficiency of existing curbside space through measures such as time restrictions for specific uses.
 In terms of supporting mobility options, curbside management can support shared ride services through the provision of passenger loading for TNCs, carpools, shuttles, and other services.

-As opposed to more traditional car rental companies, car sharing services typically distribute their cars throughout an urban area to make connections with other modes of transportation efficient.
-For example, carsharing companies place vehicles in the parking lots of many BART stations or in parking structures within central business districts.
-In the East Bay, GIG Car Share has become a particularly notable example due to users’ ability to leave vehicles anywhere in the service area once the trip is completed as opposed to returning it to the original parking spot.
-This provides a convenient and affordable alternative to car ownership or all-day parking in some sections of the East Bay.
+As opposed to more traditional car rental companies, car sharing services focus on short-term rentals of less than a day.
+They typically distribute their cars throughout an urban area to facilitate connections with other modes of transportation.
+For example, car sharing companies place vehicles in the parking lots of many BART stations, or in parking structures within central business districts.
+In Oakland, Berkeley, and Albany, GIG Car Share provides point-to-point car sharing, which allows users to leave vehicles anywhere in the service area once the trip is completed (as opposed to returning the vehicle to its original parking spot).
+This provides a convenient and affordable alternative to car ownership or all-day parking in some parts of the East Bay.